 When someone suffering from an opiate addiction stops using the drug, he or she will typically have opiate withdrawal symptoms such as those listed below:

 - Hot/cold flashes

 Although symptoms of opiate withdrawal are not life-threatening, they can cause serious discomfort.
 The severity of opiate withdrawal symptoms depends largely on the dose used and the speed at which usage ended.
 Abrupt cessation of short-acting opiates like heroin leads to opiate withdrawal symptoms within 12-24 hours, but they subside more quickly.

 Treatment for Opiate Addiction in Princeton

 Treatment for opiate addiction begins with detoxification, which involves a medically supervised withdrawal.
-Sometimes, opiate addicts will be switched to substitute medications like methodone or suboxone to ease withdrawal symptoms and allow for a more gradual less painful withdrawal.
+Sometimes, opiate addicts will be switched to substitute medications like methodone or suboxone to ease withdrawal symptoms and allow for a more gradual, less painful withdrawal.
 Other medications may also be used to ease uncomfortable symptoms and minimize withdrawal time.
-For more information about treatment for opiate addiction in Princeton, contact Dr. Washton.
+For more information about treatment for opiate addiction in Princeton, contact Dr. Washton today.